ghostplant/ubuntu-pe/README.md

 ------------------------------------------
 ### What's New according to Version Date:

+* 20221122: Enable 3D by Default (use VESA option if black screen); Use Chrome-80.0; Compress CDImage to 503M.
 * 20221111: Add Disk Partition GUI Tool (GParted); Fcitx/Aisleriot Translation.
 * 20221031: Synchronize all updates to Ubuntu 22.04.1 LTS.
 * 20221012: Integrate MTP Phone Connection Monitor; Remove ADB Component.